yangpl/libEMM/README.md

 Code structure:
 ===============

 * src: the source code in .c and .cu/.cuh.
+Code applies uniform gridding along x and y axes, but nonuniform gridding along z axis.

 * include: the header files in .h